Piperonyl butoxide: Endocrine disruption

 The Food Quality Protection Act (FQPA) of 1996 required the United States EPA to address the issue of endocrine disruption.
-Since the passage of the FQPA, the US EPA has developed a two-tiered endocrine disruptor screening program (EDSP) designed to examine potential effects of substances on the estrogenic, androgenic, and thyroid (EAT) hormone systems in both humans and wildlife.
-Tier 1 consists of 11 assays, and is designed to determine whether a substance has the potential to interact with the EAT hormone systems.
-If results indicate a relationship, the chemical progresses to Tier 2 testing.
-The purpose of Tier 2 is to determine whether a substance that interacts with the EAT hormone system exerts an adverse effect in humans or wildlife, and to develop a dose-response that, in association with exposure data, can be used to assess risk.

-PBO is one of the chemicals selected by EPA to be part of the initial effort under the EDSP.
-The EPA issued its first list of chemicals for EDSP testing in 2009, consisting of over 60 pesticide chemicals, including the insecticide synergist PBO.
-The first list of chemicals for EDSP screening is not based on a potential for endocrine activity or a potential for adverse effects.
-Rather, the list is based on an EPA prioritization regarding exposure potential.
+PBO is one of the chemicals selected by EPA to be part of the initial effort under the endocrine disruption screening program (EDSP).
 PBO was added to this list because of its wide use pattern (1500 products registered with US EPA), and people may be exposed to low levels of PBO in their diets, from treated surfaces in their homes (e.g., carpet), and in certain occupations (e.g., pest control operators).

 No evidence suggests that PBO disrupts the normal functioning of the endocrine system.
 This includes the recently developed data to assess the possible interaction of PBO with the endocrine system.
 The Piperonyl Butoxide Task Force II, a group of companies that produces or markets PBO-containing products, has conducted all 11 EDSP Tier 1 screens and has submitted all required documentation and study reports.